 As travel insurance is a critically important part of booking a holiday, especially during the pandemic, we thought we’d try to help answer some of your questions.
 These are genuine questions asked by customers on the phone or at our recent Travel Forecast webinar.
 Please note that we do not sell travel insurance; we simply want to provide you with the best information to make your own decisions.

 Can I still get the travel insurance that I need after the COVID-19 crisis?

 Yes, with a few qualifications given below, there is insurance available to cover any holiday to any destination (so long as the FCDO are not advising against travel).

 As a tour operator, we do not sell travel insurance ourselves.
 However, there are lots of options now available which do offer Covid/pandemic cover.
-The following recommendations meet our minimum requirements for Covid-cover which you should look for in any travel insurance offering going forward.
+The following recommendations meet our minimum requirements for Covid-cover which you should look for in any travel insurance offering going forward, beyond the basics of good travel insurance cover.
 These are:

-- Cover for cancellation if you cannot travel due to coronavirus.
+- Cover for cancellation due to self-isolation without a positive test